cunhapaulo/marpstyle/README.md

 <br>

-# Install
+# What´s necessary to install?

+Course you need `Marp` installed and operational.
+I created the available styles having the VSCode environment in mind, and only it.
+But it doesn´t mean they don´t work well with other environments, I only did not test it at all.

+1. My suggestion is that you create a separate folder for each presentation you intend to create.
+Inside this presentarion folder I do also recomend you to create another folder, which might be called `/style`, specifically destinated for the `CSS` style files you intend do use in your presentation.

+2. A prerequisite for using some extra fonts is that you have them installed on your computer.
+That said, some of the `styles' available here require special fonts not available by default in most OS installations.
+I intend to make some modifications so that these fonts are automatically downloaded from internet, but until this modification ins implemented, you will find below a section containing informations about the special fonts use in some of my styles and a possible locations where from you can download them (for free).

-As a MARP´s prerequisite, remember to include the path to the theme files (CSS files) in your `workspace.code-workspace` in order to make them available to your slide deck.
+3. If you use `MARP` for VSCode, remember to include the path to the theme files (`CSS` files) in your `workspace.code-workspace` in order to make them available to your slide deck.

 ## It might look similar to: